buckyoung/Twitty401/README.md

 ##Desktop Twitter client written in Java

-Utilizes the Twitter4j API, Bitlyj API, and oAuth
+Twitty401 is a desktop Twitter client written in Java.
+With twenty-one classes, 3000+ lines of code, and several UIs designed with Swing in the Netbeans IDE -- this client is fully-featured.
+Feel free to search for and follow users, reply and favorite, open URLs in your favorite browser, shorten links using the bit.ly service, tweet, and more!

-UI built in Netbeans / Swing
+- Utilizes the Twitter4j API, Bitlyj API, and OAuth standard

-Completed as a final project for CS401:
+- Several UI's built in Netbeans / Swing

-Intermediate Programming using Java at the University of Pittsburgh
+- Completed as a final project for CS401: Intermediate Programming using Java at the University of Pittsburgh, received best-in-class commendation

 * * *
 * * *